 The event is only made possible by the kindness of participating institutions and, particularly, the efforts of dozens of volunteers.
 It’s all part of a wider initiative, Open House Worldwide, which began in 1992 in London.

-The event takes place across the weekend of September 10th and 11th.
+The 2025 edition looks set to run across the weekend of September 13th and 14th.

 You don’t need a ticket, because the event’s free.
 However, most tours are inevitably in German and you may have to wait at a location for the next tour slot.

-My tip: pick those locations where the visual component is most important to you, then it doesn’t matter which language the tour is in.
+- Pick those locations where the visual component is most important to you, then it doesn’t matter which language the tour is in